tkurtbond/tkurtbond.github.io/posts/2022/06/14/lisp-style-trampolines-in-common-lisp-c-ada-oberon-2-and-revised-oberon.rst

 that was later adopted by the Ada_ programming language in a more complicated and confusing manner, as might be expected by Ada_'s plethora of design goals and constraints.
-(Here's a couple of papers that talk about it: `Object-oriented programming through type extension in Ada 9X`__ (ADAOO1PDF_) and `Integrating Object-Oriented Programming and Protected Objects in Ada 95`__ (ADAOO2PDF_).
+(Here's a couple of papers that mention it: `Object-oriented programming through type extension in Ada 9X`__ (ADAOO1PDF_) and `Integrating Object-Oriented Programming and Protected Objects in Ada 95`__ (ADAOO2PDF_).
 I wish I knew of a reference that discussed explicitly the process of choosing